The inspiration for the OCRT came from the evening news during the spring of

 U.S.; they are clear and unambiguous, and easy for computers to sort.

 We really are a group of 5 volunteers: two Unitarian

 progressive but unaffiliated Christian, and a Zen Buddhist.
 Three of us are female; two male.
 All are

 heterosexual.
-Three are married.
-We range in age from early 30s to mid 70s.
+All are married.
+We range in age from early 30s to late 70s.
 We have very

 and an Agnostic.
 He was born in

 Physics.
-He worked as an Instrument development and computer science
+He worked as an instrument development engineer and computer science

 professional, both in supervisory and technical capacities for 38 years at a large multi-national chemical/textile fibers